casdoor/casdoor-website/docs/integration/C++/NginxCommunityVersion.md

 This guide assumes that you have the following conditions:

 - Running Casdoor service.
-If you haven't installed Casdoor service yet, please refer to [Server Installation](https://casdoor.org/docs/basic/server-installation) or [Try with Docker](https://casdoor.org/docs/basic/try-with-docker).
+If you haven't installed Casdoor service yet, see [Server installation](/docs/basic/server-installation) or [Try with Docker](/docs/basic/try-with-docker).
 - Nginx open-source edition with `ngx_http_auth_request_module` module enabled at compile time.
-If you don't know how to enable the `ngx_http_auth_request_module` module, please refer to the [Nginx Module Document](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html).
+See the [Nginx auth_request module](https://nginx.org/en/docs/http/ngx_http_auth_request_module.html) to enable it.
 - The website on which you want to enable authentication is successfully deployed on Nginx, with a **configured domain name** (instead of using an IP address), and can be accessed normally.
-- OAuth2-Proxy tool (currently, the following two popular projects with high stars are available on GitHub, and you need to choose one of them):
+- OAuth2-Proxy (choose one of the two popular options on GitHub):

 1. oauth2-proxy/oauth2-proxy (used in this article) [GitHub](https://github.com/oauth2-proxy/oauth2-proxy) OR [Official-Website](https://oauth2-proxy.github.io/oauth2-proxy)
 2. vouch/vouch-proxy [GitHub](https://github.com/vouch/vouch-proxy)

 ## I. Configure CasDoor

-**Note**: The operations in this article are based on the Casdoor GUI at the time of publication, but the Casdoor GUI may change depending on the version.
-Please follow the references provided in this article to configure your deployed Casdoor version.
+**Note**: The Casdoor GUI may differ by version; use this article as a reference and adapt to your build.

 **Note**: The keys, passwords, usernames, and other confidential information mentioned in this article are all examples.
 For security reasons, you must replace them with your own relevant content when deploying.